Car Buying Strategies

 Why Buy a 2021 Honda CR-V Hybrid?

-Should You Buy a 2021 Honda CR-V Hybrid?
+Are You Considering a 2021 Honda CR-V Hybrid?
 Here Are Some Reasons For and Against

 Introduced just last year, the 2021 Honda CR-V Hybrid offers a lot of practicality of those looking to leave smaller footprints.
 While its real-world numbers struggle to hold up to its EPA estimates, the CR-V Hybrid does offer standard all-wheel drive and an extremely comfortable and secure ride quality.
 Buyers who have traditionally stuck with the gas-powered CR-V might want to hold off another year to see what changes will come in 2022 as that line-up is due for an overhaul, marking its sixth generation.
 But the first generation of the Hybrid is, so far, a respectable one - just one that needs some kinks worked out.